seal-codes/webapp/ARCHITECTURE.md

 2. Server only handles authentication and signing
 3. Minimal server-side processing and storage
 4. Reduced privacy and security concerns

+## Server-Side Data Storage

+Zign.codes maintains minimal server-side data:

+1. **Private Keys and Key Management**:
+   - Private keys used for signing attestations
+   - Key rotation history and validity periods
+   - This is the only critical persistent data

+2. **Authentication Integration**:
+   - Configuration for social identity providers
+   - No user credentials are stored

+3. **No Document Storage**:
+   - No document content is ever stored
+   - No document hashes are persisted after signing
+   - No attestation records are maintained

+This minimal approach to data storage enhances privacy and security while reducing compliance requirements.

 ## Development Roadmap